ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 There are variuos ways to configure Entity Framework to use this provider.

-You can register teh provider in code using an attribute:
+You can register the provider in code using an attribute:

 ````csharp
     [DbConfigurationType(typeof(MicrosoftSqlDbConfiguration))]